 | Components | Logo, color palette, typography, imagery style, brand voice, values, personality | Logo usage rules, color codes, font specifications, spacing requirements, dos and don'ts |

-| Who Creates It | Brand strategists and designers through collaborative discovery process | Designers after brand identity is established, compiled in document format |
+| Who creates it | Brand strategists and designers through a collaborative discovery process | Designers after brand identity is established, compiled in document format |

-| When You Need It | At company launch or during rebrand when defining your visual presence | Once identity is established and multiple people need to apply it consistently |
+| When you need it | At company launch or during rebrand when defining your visual presence | Once identity is established and multiple people need to apply it consistently |

-| Primary Audience | External (customers, partners) and internal stakeholders to understand the brand | Internal teams, contractors, partners who will create branded materials |
+| Primary audience | External stakeholders (customers, partners) and internal teams who need to understand the brand | Internal teams, contractors, and partners who create branded materials |

-What is Brand Identity?
+What is brand identity?

-Core Components
+Core components

 A comprehensive brand identity includes several connected elements: